-Measuring the Impact of a Civics Program for Middle Schoolers at the New-York Historical Society
+Measuring the Impact of a Civics Program for Middle Schoolers at the New York Historical

-We measured the impact of the New-York Historical Society’s Tang Academy for American Democracy, a program designed to introduce 6th graders to different models of democracy and sustain excitement about learning history through middle school.
+We measured the impact of New York Historical’s Tang Academy for American Democracy, a program designed to introduce 6th graders to different models of democracy and sustain excitement about learning history through middle school.

 OVERVIEW

-In 2023, we partnered with the New-York Historical Society (N-YHS) to evaluate the Tang Academy for American Democracy (TAAD) program.
+In 2023, we partnered with New York Historical’s (NYH) to evaluate the Tang Academy for American Democracy (TAAD) program.
 TAAD aims to address 6th grade New York City learning standards by comparing the ancient Athenian model of democracy to democracy in the United States, as well as generate excitement about learning history.

 APPROACH